-Spencer Myer has been soloist with, among many others, The Cleveland Orchestra, Boise, Dayton and Louisiana Philharmonic Orchestras, Pro Arte Chamber Orchestra of Boston, the Baton Rouge, Bozeman, Duluth Superior, Indianapolis, Juneau, Knoxville, Missoula, New Haven, Phoenix, Ridgefield, San Juan, Santa Fe, Springfield (MA, OH), Traverse, Tucson and Wyoming symphony orchestras, Indianapolis Chamber Orchestra, The Park Avenue Chamber Symphony, Mexico’s Orquesta Filarmónica de Jalisco, South Africa’s Cape Town and Johannesburg Philharmonic Orchestras and Beijing’s China National Symphony Orchestra, collaborating with, among others, conductors David Bernard, Nicholas Cleobury, Leslie B. Dunner, Robert Franz, Neal Gittleman, Bernhard Gueller, Jacques Lacombe, Jahja Ling, Dirk Meyer, Timothy Muffitt, Maurice Peress, Kyle Wiley Pickett, Arthur Post, Kevin Rhodes, Lucas Richman, Matthew Savery, Klauspeter Seibel, Steven Smith, Arjan Tien and Victor Yampolsky.
-His 2005 recital/orchestral tour of South Africa included a performance of the five piano concerti of Beethoven with the Chamber Orchestra of South Africa, followed by return orchestra and recital tours.
-His appearances have been presented in New York City’s Weill Recital Hall, 92nd Street Y and Steinway Hall, Philadelphia’s Kimmel Center and London’s Wigmore Hall, while many of his performances have been broadcast on WQXR (New York City), WHYY (Philadelphia), WCLV (Cleveland) and WFMT (Chicago).
+Spencer Myer has been soloist with The Cleveland Orchestra, the Johannesburg, Cape Town, Boise, Dayton, and Louisiana Philharmonic Orchestras, Pro Arte Chamber Orchestra of Boston, the Baton Rouge, Indianapolis, Knoxville, New Haven, Phoenix, Santa Fe, Springfield, Traverse, and Tucson Symphony Orchestras, Mexico’s Orquesta Filarmónica de Jalisco, and Beijing’s China National Symphony Orchestra, collaborating with, among others, conductors Michael Christie, Nicholas Cleobury, Leslie B. Dunner, Robert Franz, Bernhard Gueller, Jacques Lacombe, Jahja Ling, Timothy Muffitt, Maurice Peress, Kevin Rhodes, Lucas Richman, Klauspeter Seibel, Steven Smith, Arjan Tien, Thomas Wilkins, and Victor Yampolsky.
+His 2005 recital/orchestral tour of South Africa included a performance of the five piano concerti of Beethoven with the Chamber Orchestra of South Africa, followed by five return orchestra and recital tours.
+His appearances have been presented in New York City’s Weill Recital Hall and Merkin Recital Hall, Philadelphia’s Kimmel Center, and London’s Wigmore Hall, and have been broadcast on WQXR (New York City), WHYY (Philadelphia), WCLV (Cleveland), and WFMT (Chicago).

-An in-demand chamber musician, he has appeared the past three summers at the Lev Aronson Legacy Festival in Dallas with cellists Lynn Harrell, Ralph Kirshbaum, Amit Peled and Brian Thornton, and has enjoyed a recurring partnership with the Miami String Quartet at the Kent/Blossom Music Festival.
-Other artistic partners include clarinetist David Shifrin, the Jupiter, Manhattan and Pacifica string quartets and the Dorian Wind Quintet.
-Festival appearances have included those of the Bard, Blossom, Cape Cod Chamber, Colorado, Mendocino, Ravinia and Skaneateles music festivals, Canada’s Concerts aux Iles du Bic, Spain’s Gijon International Piano Festival and Valencia International Piano Academy, and Indonesia’s Yogyakarta International Music Festival.
+An in-demand chamber musician, Myer has appeared for three consecutive three summers at the Lev Aronson Legacy Festival in Dallas with cellists Lynn Harrell, Ralph Kirshbaum, Amit Peled, and Brian Thornton, and has enjoyed a recurring partnership with the Miami String Quartet at the Kent/Blossom Music Festival.
+Other artistic partners include clarinetist David Shifrin, the Jupiter, Manhattan and Pacifica string quartets, and the Dorian Wind Quintet.
+Festival appearances have included those of the Bard, Blossom, Cape Cod Chamber, Colorado, Ravinia, and Skaneateles Music Festivals, Canada’s Concerts aux Iles du Bic, Spain’s Gijon International Piano Festival, and Indonesia’s Yogyakarta International Music Festival.

 Spencer Myer is a Steinway Artist.